Bivrik/FancyToasts/README.md

 ## v1.4.0
 * New features:
   * Support for custom textures in configs!
 Create your own textures using simple template and json file!
-Guide: [proccessing]
   * Texture type `Steamy`
   * Texture type `Terracraft`
   * Animation type `Quirky`